StefanBuchman/aws-appsync-chat-workshop/README.md

 ## Thank You!
 We hope you have enjoyed this workshop!

-If you have any suggestion on how we can make it better please let us know.
+If you have any suggestions on how we can make it better please let us know.